 Dome Pondering Person of the Year: Brittany Maynard

 It was touched on a bit above regarding this year's "Largest Fortitude" Award of the Year, but the story of Brittany Maynard is one that truly evokes emotion, spurs deep thought, and questions the way we value life, in a positive way.

 Maynard's decision wasn't and isn't an easy one.
-I personally don't consider it suicide and I can't speak, as some have done aggresively, on her relationship with the Lord.
-Regardless, her willingness to accept death head on, a fear we all carry each day, is inspiring, courageous, and in many ways, thoughtful.
+I personally don't consider it suicide and I can't speak, as some have done aggressively, on her relationship with the Lord.
+Regardless, her willingness to accept death head-on, a fear we all carry each day, is inspiring, courageous, and in many ways, thoughtful.